arcmags/xmr-mine/README.rst

 ``XMR_POOL_PASSWORD``
     Pool password to use for default pool XMR_POOL.
 HOSTNAME is used if left unset.
-Some pools are capable of monitoring individual miners identified by the pool password.
+Some pools are capable of monitoring individual miners identified by their pool passwords.

 ``XMR_CONFIG_DIRECTORY``
     Directory to save and source xmr-stak configuration files from.